gokceuludogan/CmpE150-Python/week07/README.md

 #### Question 3b - Odd Sum

-Write a function which takes a list of integers and returns the sum of the even integers in this list using list comprehension.
+Write a function which takes a list of integers and returns the sum of the odd integers in this list using list comprehension.

 | Input           | Output |
 | --------------- | ------ |